jentery/mla16/dhsiDissertationOpeningRemarks.md

 # DH and/in the Dissertation (Opening Remarks for DHSI at MLA 2016)

-If we approach them rhetorically, digital dissertations are frequently immersed in grand narratives of massive change.
+If we approach them rhetorically, digital dissertations are frequently immersed in grand narratives of massive change within institutions.
 And the word, "digital," may not do us any favors.
 After all, it is easily intertwined with the logic of positivism, whereby changes in digital technologies are equated with social or cultural progress.
 Another way to approach digital dissertations, then, is through the everyday, or the banal.
 For instance, consider the following questions:

 * How is a digital dissertation filed or archived?
 For a compelling response, see [Amanda Visconti's dissertation](https://github.com/amandavisconti/infinite-ulysses-dissertation).
 * How is a digital dissertation circulated?
 For instance, how do dissertation committees received it, and in what formats?
 While formats may seem quite boring, see Jonathan Sterne's notion of [format studies](https://www.dukeupress.edu/mp3).